 ITA Source: 'Boilermaker ' profile.

 The program combines technical and work-based training.
-It generally takes three years to complete.
+It generally takes three to five years to complete.

-The technical training is made up of three levels.
-Level 1 is met through completion of the Boilermaker Foundation Program.
-Levels 2 and 3 are each five weeks.
+The technical training is made up of three levels (450 hours total) and each level is five weeks (150 hours).
+Level 1 can also be met through completion of the Boilermaker Foundation Program (690 hours).
 This block of training is normally delivered through an ITA approved training institution.
 Sometimes it may also be met through approved training models (distance education, part-time) and/or a level challenge exam.